Why is Smoking Dangerous When Having Surgery?

 When a surgeon makes an incision into, or sutures living tissue, he/she does it with one expectation: that the tissue will heal.
 Healing wounds have a few basic requirements: oxygen, protein, and protection from infection.
 Certainly, there are other things necessary: vitamins, minerals, hormones and other biologically active materials, but for the purpose of this discussion, I am going to limit the discussion to the first three.

 If you want a wound to heal, then you must ensure that there is adequate circulation of blood.
 If you want to see complications of wound healing, really, really bad complications, then just do something to cut the circulation.
 Plastic surgery is all about the knowledge of anatomy and circulation.
-As tissues are elevated from their natural bed, rotated, moved, stretched, rearranged, the surgeon is constantly assessing and predicting the circulation to these tissues.
+As tissues are elevated from their natural bed, rotated, moved, stretched, rearranged, some of its circulation is lost.
+As most tissue has a redundant supply of circulation, this is not an issue.
+The surgeon is constantly assessing and predicting the circulation to these tissues.
 He/she does so on the assumption that there is going to be no other compromise of blood circulation other than what as a surgeon knows to be well tolerated by the tissue during the procedure at hand.
 In other words, the circulation to the tissues have built in redundancy so that a surgical procedure can reduce some circulation to a wound (this occurs when tissue is intentionally cut during the performance of surgery) and still there is enough blood flow to expect normal wound healing.
 The classic example of this is abdominoplasty (tummy tuck).
 In the performance of this procedure, the surgeon elevates the abdominal skin off the muscles, dividing (eliminating) the circulation from the muscles to the skin.
-The remaining circulation to the skin comes from the sides of the body where the skin is still attached.
+The remaining circulation to the skin comes from the skin on the sides of the body where the elevated abdominal skin remains attached.

 What has all this got to do with smoking?
-Nicotine is a chemical that is a vasoconstrictor (Vaso means blood vessel and constrict means to narrow).
+Nicotine is a chemical that is a vaso-constrictor (Vaso means blood vessel and constrict means to narrow).
 So, when you use nicotine, your blood vessels narrow and the delivery of blood to a healing wound diminishes.
+This is like closing off three lanes of a four lane highway.
 When the diminution of circulation reaches a critical level, in plain terms, wounds fall apart, tissue dies and infection sets in.
 Not a good thing.
 As a cosmetic surgery patient, you are investing a lot.
 You have nothing medically wrong with you.
 You are submitting to a surgical procedure, subjecting yourself to certain risks, investing time off from work, your family activities as well as committing financial resources.
 These days, surgical risks are minimized, outcomes are usually quite good, patient satisfaction is high and everyone is happy.
 However, when you smoke, you place everything in jeopardy.
 You risk a result that instead of making a physical improvement, may result in physical detriment, complications, infections and further surgeries.
 This makes no sense.

-It is for these reasons that you are being asked to abstain from nicotine both before and after your surgery.
+It is for these reasons that you are being asked to abstain from nicotine, e-cigarettes and vaping both before and after your surgery.
+It’s just not worth the risk!